gilma0/Corsair_ICUE_Sleep_Timer/README.md

 # Corsair-Keyboard-Leds-Sleep-Timer

-Simple sleep timer for Corsair keyboards leds since there is no option to do so in ICUE software
+Simple sleep timer for Corsair keyboards since there is no option to do so in ICUE software

 made specifically for non rgb models